 The Full Birth PlanSale

-There's a lot that goes into pregnancy.
+There's a lot that goes into bringing a child into the world.

 Here's what's inside the 72-page Full Birth Plan: